JennyTran17/VR_Project/README.md

 ## 4. Reflection
 This project significantly deepened my understanding of VR interaction design and XR system architecture.
 I gained practical experience working with XR Interaction Toolkit, Scriptable Objects, and event-driven gameplay systems.

 The development process highlighted the importance of designing for player feedback and motivation.
-Initially, I noticed the experience lacked a clear goal, but later when I introduce the potion completion event, this gave the game a stronger sense of purpose.
+Initially, I noticed the game experience lacked a clear goal, but later when I introduce the potion completion event, this gave the game a stronger sense of purpose.

-From a technical perspective, I improved my ability to debug complex interaction issues and structure code in a modular, maintainable way.
+From a technical perspective, I  believe I improved my ability to debug much more complex interaction issues and structure code in a modular, maintainable way.

-One key area for improvement is interaction polish.More time spent on tuning physics values, hand input smoothing, and visual feedback would improve overall immersion and reduce player fatigue or confusion.
+One key area for improvement is interaction polish.
+More time should be spent on tuning physics values, hand input smoothing, and visual feedback because this would improve the overall immersion and reduce player fatigue or confusion.

-Moreover, adding structured challenges, consequences would strengthen player motivation: guided objectives, enemy encounters, or time based challenges would give the potion system more impact within the game world.
+Moreover, adding structured challenges, consequences would strengthen player motivation.
+For example, a few guided objectives, some enemy encounters, or time based challenges would give the potion system more impact within the game world.

 ## 5. Future Work Consideration
 - Expanding potion effects to influence gameplay more directly